Awaken your transformation.

 At The Hunger Project we see fundraising and personally investing as a leadership act.
 This active learning experience enables you to confront your discomfort, experience gratitude and generosity, and develop the courage to have bold and ‘real’ conversations with others.

 We're intentional about setting a target that stretches you, because playing small doesn’t serve you.
 Stretching ourselves is an act of consciousness, solidarity and connection.
-In Ghana we’ll meet women and men who are taking extraordinarily courageous actions each and every day to create a better future for their family and community.
+During our programme country visit to we’ll meet women and men who are taking extraordinarily courageous actions each and every day to create a better future for their family and community.
 We want you to be able to sit with our village partners, look them in the eye and authentically know in your heart that you are their partner.

 We understand that the thought of raising $10,000 is daunting so we have resources available to help you on you fundraising journey.
 You also have the support of The Hunger Project team, your facilitators, fellow Awaken participants, and past participants.